 Sunday 7th June 2026

-WWT Slimbridge A mobile RED-NECKED PHALAROPE on the Tack Piece and the Rushy between 4:15-4:30pm but not relocated by closing time. (per WWT sightings).
+WWT Slimbridge A mobile RED-NECKED PHALAROPE on the Rushy and was also reported on the Tack Piece.
+It was first seen at 4:10pm on the Rushy, but was quickly flushed by Avocets.
+It returned a few minutes later, was flushed again, and was then seen once more, for c5 minutes at 4:30pm.
+(John Marshall).
 A WOOD SANDPIPER on the Top New Piece from Zeiss hide this afternoon.
 (Steve Pullen).
 A GANNET landed on the far side of the river and the LITTLE GULL dropped below the Dumbles edge.
 (Julian Gould).

 Cassey Compton Two singing Redstarts, a Red Kite and several Stock Doves today.
 (Steve Brown).